jlulloaa/bustracking/README.md

 * Integrate other APIs to provide information from areas currently not served by [Transitland](https://www.transit.land/), and integrate information of underground trains

 # Contributing
-Pull requests are welcome, although I'm not sure will be reviewing them periodically.
-I'll also be happy to chat about any improvement or extension that could be donde to this app.
+Pull requests are welcome, and I'll be happy to chat about any improvement or extension that could be donde to this app.

 # Credits